JohnHernCode/Escape-Plane-Halloween/README.md

 3. Run ```npm Start``` to run the webpack server.
 4. It should automatically open in your default browser.

+### How to Play
 #### Create a new user

 Once you click on Play you will be asked to create a player/username.
 This will be used to save your high score with your player name attached.

+### Controls
+Your goal is to fly through the oncoming walls and avoid them.
+You can use either the "SPACEBAR" or the "LEFT MOUSE BUTTON" to fly up.
+Avoid flying too high or falling down while going through the obstacles.

 #### Viewing the leaderboard